Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.markdown

     -   id: twincat-xml-format
 ```

 For completeness, I'll also add the following standard pre-commits.
-Let's first run these pre-commits first.
-Later [I will go into detail what they do and why they are useful](#hooks-what-and-why).
+Let's first run these pre-commits.
+Later [I will go into detail about what they do and why they are useful](#hooks-what-and-why).

 ```yaml
 repos: